wonseok95/circleci-images/README.md

 A bundle is a top-level subfolder in this repository (e.g. `postgres`).

 For the image Dockerfiles, we use a WIP templating mechanism.
 Each bundle should contain a `generate-images` script for generating the Dockerfiles.
 You can use [`postgres/generate-images`](postgres/generate-images) and [`node/generate-images`](node/generate-images) for inspiration.
-The pattern is is executable script of the following sample:
+The pattern is executable script of the following sample:

 ```bash